jsjoeio/learning-roadmap/README.md

 - completed "Build a Survey Form" on September 9th, 2018
 - completed Introduction to Computer Science and Programming with Python on October 29th, 2018
 - submitted talk to JS Heroes and Phoenix WordCamp
 - stopped at Advanced React - Module 4.
-Clientside GraphQL.
+Clientside GraphQL - video 18.